(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 In other words, they have a proven system when it comes to spring bar style weight distribution hitches.

-If you are looking for a proven system that has been used by thousands of trailer owners, over countless towing miles, the Equal-i-zer WDH is definitely the right choice.
+Therefore, if you are looking for a proven system that has been used by thousands of trailer owners, over countless towing miles, the Equal-i-zer WDH meets your standards.

 In that case, the Equal-i-zer hitch is the way to go.